1.2 - Define the management of the Bilan Carbone® approach

 Renewal

-The organisation must anticipate the renewal of the approach, which shall be carried out at least every 4 years for an Initial level Bilan Carbone®.
+The organisation shall anticipate the renewal of the approach, which is carried out at least every 4 years for a Bilan Carbone® at Beginner level.

-The organisation shall improve the management of the Bilan Carbone® approach from one exercise to the next, in order to progressively reach higher maturity levels.
+The organisation shall improve the management of the Bilan Carbone® approach from one cycle to the next, to progressively reach higher maturity levels.

-🔎 If the Bilan Carbone® is used for BEGES-R reporting, this periodicity coincides with that of the regulation for private law organisations.
-Point of vigilance for public law organisations for which the renewal period is 3 years.
+🔎 If the Bilan Carbone® is used for BEGES-R reporting, BEGES-R, this periodicity coincides with that of the regulation for private law organisations.
+Note of caution for public law organisations for which the renewal period is 3 years.

 Management

-Management shall request the carrying out of the Bilan Carbone®.
-It shall inform its employees of the launch of the approach and of their possible participation.
+Management shall request the completion of the Bilan Carbone®.
+It shall inform its staff of the launch of the approach and of their possible participation.

-At least part of the organisation's management shall be Stakeholder engagement.
+At least part of the organisation's management shall be engaged.
 The results of the approach are reported to management, which participates in the development of the transition plan.

 Coordination

 The coordinator shall be trainedin the Bilan Carbone® method.
-They shall, alternatively, have already carried out the previous Bilan Carbone® or have received the knowledge transfer from the previous assessment.
+They must, either, have already carried out the previous Bilan Carbone® or have benefited from the transfer of knowledge from the previous assessment.

-A project team made up of operational officers trained in the Bilan Carbone® method shall be established around the coordinator.
-A specialised consultancy firm trained in the Bilan Carbone® method may be solicited for some parts of the approach, notably for the accounting.
-They shall use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.
+A project team made up of operational officers trained in the Bilan Carbone® method shall be formed around the coordinator.
+A specialised consultancy firm, trained in the Bilan Carbone® method, may be solicited for certain parts of the approach, notably for the accounting.
+They use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.

-For information, the introductions to each of the 7 steps of the method can provide indications on the sizing of the time to be allocated.
+For information, the introductions to each of the 7 steps of the method can give indications on the sizing of the time to be allocated.

 Transition Plan

-The transition plan of an organisation with Standard maturity depends on different people:
+The transition plan of an organisation with Intermediate maturity depends on different people:

-its development is the responsibility of the coordinator of the Bilan Carbone®, as well as of the operational officers.
-A Stakeholder engagement phase will be necessary, from the main operational functions that will be concerned by the implementation of the transition plan (such as the procurement department, production, the finance department, the management, among others).
-They shall participate in its development so that it is adapted to the organisation's activity and to those who will implement it.
+• its construction is the responsibility of the coordinator of the Bilan Carbone®, as well as of the operational officers.
+A stakeholder engagement phase will be necessary, with the main operational functions that will be affected by the implementation of the transition plan (such as the procurement service, production, the finance service, the management, among others).
+They must participate in its construction so that it is adapted to the organisation's activity and to those who will implement it.

-the implementation the actions composing it are the responsibility of the coordinator of the Bilan Carbone®, or of the operational officers, but the operations to be carried out are delegated to the services concerned.
+• the implementation of the actions composing it is the responsibility of the coordinator of the Bilan Carbone®, or of the operational officers, but the operations to be carried out are delegated to the relevant departments.

-The implementation, as well as the monitoring of the transition plan, shall be carried out internally within the organisation.
+Implementation, as well as monitoring of the transition plan, shall be carried out internally within the organisation.

 Documentation

-The organisation shall establish and keep up to date documentation concerning its carbon accounting.
+The organisation shall establish and keep up to date documentation regarding its carbon accounting.
 This documentation shall in particular detail:

-The deliverables obtained at each step of the approach, which are the subject of an internal reporting.
+• The deliverables obtained at each step of the approach, which are subject to an internal reporting.

-The names of the employees who participated in these exercises and the training they have received
+• The names of the staff who participated in these exercises and the training they have attended

 This documentation shall be used when renewing the Bilan Carbone® and for a potential evaluation.